ligolang/ligo/gitlab-pages/docs/language-basics/modules.md

 ## Modules as Contracts

-When a module contains declarations that are tagged with the attribute `@entry`, then a contract can be obtained from such module.
+When a module contains declarations that are tagged with the attribute `@entry` (called `@entry` decorator in JsLIGO), then a contract can be obtained from such module.
 All declarations in the module tagged as `@entry` are grouped, and a dispatcher contract is generated.

 <Syntax syntax="cameligo">